How fast is 5G home internet? (& is it good enough?)

 Astound internet vs. 5G home internet providers

-Ask the Expert video tutorial: What is the experience using 5G home internet while streaming video or live TV?
+Ask the Expert video tutorial: What is the experience using 5G home internet while streaming?

 1. Latency